(Pocket-lint) - Every year, Apple introduces a new major software update for the iPhone. For 2020, that update is called iOS 14.

 New Fitness app

-The Activity app is getting a redesign for iOS 14, as well as a new name - Fitness.
-Rings, Workouts and Trends will all be displayed on one page, offering easier access to the information, and there will be more compatibility for new workouts added too, including Dance.
+The Activity app is getting a redesign for iOS 14 as you can see here, as well as a new name - Fitness.
+Rings, Workouts and Trends are all be displayed on one page, offering easier access to information, and there's compatibility for new workouts added too, including Dance.

-The Health app will offer new features in iOS 14, including sections for managing sleep and a new Health Checklist, which is a centralised place to manage health and safety features like Emergency SOS, Medical ID, ECG and Fall Detection, among others.
-Support will also be added for new data types for mobility, Health Records, symptoms, and ECG.
+The Health app now has sections for managing sleep and a new Health Checklist, which is a centralised place to manage health and safety features like Emergency SOS, Medical ID, ECG and Fall Detection, among others.
+Support has also been added for new data types under mobility, health records, symptoms, and ECG.

-With iOS 14, all apps will be required to obtain user permission before tracking and App Store product pages will show summaries of developers' self-reported privacy practices - similar to a food label.
+With iOS 14, all apps must obtain user permission before tracking users and App Store product pages will show summaries of developers' self-reported privacy practices - similar to a food label.